 - Financial Examiners Handbook (E) Technical Group (property/casualty actuarial sections of the Financial Condition Examiners Handbook).

-- Consider updates and developments, provide technical assistance and oversee the production of the following reports and databases.
+b.
+Consider updates and developments, provide technical assistance and oversee the production of the following reports and databases.
 Also, periodically evaluate the demand, utility and income derived versus the costs of production of each product.—Essential

 - Auto Insurance Database.

-- Property and Casualty Competition Database Report.
+- Competition Database Report.

-- Monitor activities related to establishing life insurance principle-based reserving and provide guidance based on experiences with establishing property/casualty principle-based reserving.—Important
+6. Provide property/casualty actuarial advice and assistance regarding the Solvency Modernization Initiative, including providing commentary as needed on relevant draft reports of the International Actuarial Association (IAA) and other international bodies.
+Monitor activities related to establishing life insurance principle-based reserving and provide guidance based on experiences with establishing property/casualty principle-based reserving.—Important

-- Monitor national casualty actuarial developments and consider regulatory implications.—Important
+7. Monitor national casualty actuarial developments and consider regulatory implications.—Important

 - Casualty Actuarial Society (Statements of Principles and Syllabus of Basic Education).